Link Search Menu Expand Document

 Use the following command to restore an encrypted EBS volume as encrypted and encrypt it with the default AWS managed key:

-sudo -E elastio ebs restore ---rp <rp-id> --encryption apply
+sudo -E elastio ebs restore ---rp <elastio-rp-id> --encryption apply

 Use the following command to restore an encrypted EBS volume as encrypted and encrypt it with another key: